great-expectations/great_expectations/docs/contributing/setting_up_your_dev_environment.rst

     * ``pip install -e .``
     * ``-e`` will install in "editable" mode.
 This is not required, but is often very convenient as a developer.

-**8. Make sure you have GCC and Java installed and working on your machine.**

-    * #FIXME: I'm not sure how to do this or why it's important.

 (Optional) Configure resources for testing and documentation
 ---------------------------------------------------------------